 - The next bet controls every aspect of the person’s life.

 - The person lies to people around him.

 - The person borrows money everywhere to finance his gambling.

-- Gambling isn’t fun anymore; it’s part of compulsive behaviour.
+- Gambling isn’t fun anymore; it’s part of compulsive behavior.

-A degenerate gambler is often going one step further; they often engage in crime to finance their gambling addiction.
-According to a study (Zorland J, Mooss A, Perkins, 2008), about half of people experiencing gambling problems have committed crimes.
+Degenerate gamblers often go one step further; they often engage in crime to finance their gambling addiction.
+According to a study (Zorland J, Mooss A, Perkins, 2008), about half of the people experiencing gambling problems have committed crimes.

 In the movie Goodfellas with Robert De Niro, there is a scene with a characteristical degenerate gambler.

 In the Swedish podcast “Framgångspodden” by Alexander Pärleros, a Swedish compulsive gambler describes his gambling story.
 He went from being a highly trusted citizen with a well-paid job, a fancy car, and many friends to a degenerate gambler, committing fraud on his friends to finance his gambling.
 How is that possible?